harindup/4iar-proto/PROTOCOL.md

 - UNIDIRECTIONAL, Client->Server
 - ACKED

-Sent by a Client to announce to a Server about it's availability to chat.
+Sent by a client to announce to a server about it's availability to chat.
-A Server MUST NOT broadcast chat messages to a Client which has not sent this.
-A Client MUST only send this command when in the UNREADY state (i.e.: immediately after a successful `CONNECT`), to announce the fact that it supports this functionality.
+A server MUST NOT broadcast chat messages to a client which has not sent this.
+A client MUST only send this command when in the UNREADY state (i.e.: immediately after a successful `CONNECT`), to announce the fact that it supports this functionality.

 #### `SAY [<name>] <message>`
 - BIDIRECTIONAL
 - UNACKED

 **Client->Server**
 The `<name>` argument MUST NOT be sent.
-Sent by a Client to communicate a message to the Server.
-The server MUST broadcast the message to all other Clients (with the same command) who have registered with the `AVAILABLE` command.
+Sent by a client to communicate a message to the Server.
+The server MUST broadcast the message to all other clients (with the same command) who have registered with the `AVAILABLE` command.

 **Server->Client**
 The `<name>` argument MUST be sent.
-Sent by a Server to communicate a message to the Client.
-The server MUST ONLY broadcast send this command to Clients who have explicitly registered with the `AVAILABLE` command.
+Sent by a server to communicate a message to the client.
+The server MUST ONLY broadcast send this command to clients who have explicitly registered with the `AVAILABLE` command.

 # Protocol Extension – Leaderboard